-Everyone should prepare for common roadside emergencies by stocking their car with a few essentials.
-A little forethought can save a great deal of stress and trauma.
+Everyone should prepare for common roadside emergencies by stocking up their car with a few essentials.
+A little forethought can save a great deal of stress and trauma whether it’s in your morning commute, on your way camping, or in the dead of winter.
 Some of these items are commonly thought of while others may come as a surprise.

 - A spare tire, tire iron, and a scissor jack are essentials for any vehicle.
 If your rims require a special key to remove, make sure that’s in the car as well.
-Verify that your spare is in good shape and suits your car.
+Verify that your spare is in good shape and fully inflated.
 WD-40 is not essential, but excellent to help loosen stuck bolts.

-- A tire inflator and sealer, like Fix-a-Flat, can hold your tire together if it gets a leak until you can make it to an auto shop.
-Decent alternative to changing a flat in unsafe conditions.
+- A tire inflator and sealer, like Fix-a-Flat, can hold your tire together if it gets a leak until you can make it to a tire shop.
+It’s a decent alternative to changing a flat in unsafe conditions.